-UFT natively records a step for every standard Windows environment operation performed on the application.
+UFT One natively records a step for every standard Windows environment operation performed on the application.
 The Testing Agent also records steps specific to the application.
-To avoid recording two test steps for the same operation, the Testing Agent must suppress the native UFT recording.
+To avoid recording two test steps for the same operation, the Testing Agent must suppress the native UFT One recording.

 For example, the test below was recorded before implementing suppression in the QuickID Testing Agent.
-The UFT user started a recording session and then entered
+The UFT One user started a recording session and then entered

 123 in the QuickID application name text box and selected Tokyo from the city list:

 Dialog("Who are you?").WinEdit("Enter your name").Set "123" TEASampleApplication("TheApplication").TEASampleNameEdit("TheNameEdit").Set "123" Dialog("Who are you?").WinComboBox("Select your city").Select "Tokyo" TEASampleApplication("TheApplication").TEASampleCitySelector("TheCitySelector").Select Tokyo

 Two steps were recorded for each operation, one based on the Testing Agent's instructions, and one based on UFT One recognizing the application as a standard Windows application.

 Two types of recording suppression are available: static and dynamic.
 For more information, see Suppressing UFT One Native Recording.